Saturday, June 27, 2009

 Vampire Juno

-When I was about eleven years old, I had my little sister convinced I was a vampire.
+When I was about eight-years-old, I had my little sister convinced I was a vampire.
 It was during my Barnabas Collins period.
-I used to sneak into the den every day after school to watch
+I used to sneak into the den every day after school to watch Dark Shadows, the popular monster soap opera.
+If my aunt had ever caught me I would have been beaten within an inch of my life.
+I didn't care though.
+I was addicted.

 It was October, and I had gotten a pair of plastic vampire teeth from the Halloween party we had at school.
 When I got home I put them in and practiced my best vampiric hiss in front of the mirror, opening my eyes wide and baring my teeth--just like I had seen Barnabas do a milllion times.
 It looked amazing.
 Very real.
 Excellent.
 Pocketing the teeth, I went off in search of my little sister.